-Dental veneers are thin, custom-made shells designed to cover the front surface of your teeth.
-They are typically made from porcelain or composite resin materials, which are carefully crafted to mimic the natural appearance of your teeth.
-Veneers are a popular choice for individuals seeking to improve the aesthetics of their smile, as they can address a wide range of cosmetic concerns, including:
+Dental veneers are thin, custom-made shells that cover the front surface of your teeth.
+Typically crafted from porcelain or composite resin, these veneers are designed to closely mimic the natural appearance of your teeth.
+They are an excellent option for individuals looking to enhance their smile’s aesthetics, addressing various cosmetic concerns such as:

 - Discolored or stained teeth